AlexandraEL9/KIS-MS4/TESTING.md

 During the first round of testing I saw some disappointing scores for 'Performance' and 'Best Practices'. <br> <br  >
 For the purposes of this project, I focused on getting the scores for 'Accessibility' and 'Best Practices' as high as possible as those scores are within the remit and scope of the course.
 I did many rounds of research and testing to get these scores as high as possible.
 The details of these fixes can be found in the 'Fixed Bugs' section of this testing file. <br   >
 With regards to 'Performance', A further step I hope to make in the future would be to upgrade images to 'next gen' formats like AVIF or Webp.
 I believe this would make a big step in bettering the performance. <br> <br  >
 With regards to the 'Best Practices' scoring, issues center on the use of cookies by 'Stripe'.
 Stripe is integral to the working of this project.
 Example of evidence of this:['bag.html- dev tools- lighthouse screenshot'](/docs/testing/lighthouse-testing/bag-lighthouse-screenshot.png) I have found a fix for this issue- details of which can be found in the 'Bug Fixes' section, which put the Stripe script within a conditional block to ensure it only runs on the 'checkout' pages it is needed on.
-This has inproved scores accross the site.
+This has improved scores accross the site.

 #### Desktop